AndrewSRea/My_Learning_Port/Bootstrap/Layout/Grid/README.md

 ## Example

 Bootstrap's grid system uses a series of containers, rows, and columns to layout and align content.
 It's built with [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) and is fully responsive.
 Below is an example and an in-depth explanation for how the grid system comes together.

-(All of the code examples below can be found in my accompanying [`grid-examples.html`](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Layout/grid-examples.html) file.)
 ```
 <div class="container">
     <div class="row">